CorinaWan/DIT5411-Wong-Po-Yi/README.md

 # DIT5411-Wong-Po-Yi

 Introduction
 This project aims to develop an artificial intelligence software with Chinese Character Recognition.
 Tensorflow is the main framework of the AI software.
-The number of Chinese Character on the software is 13,065.
-Its goal is to enhance performance of Handwritten Digit Recognition.
+The number of Chinese characters in the software is 13,065.
+Its goal is to enhance the performance and user experience of Handwritten Digit Recognition.

 Dataset needed
 - Source: Traditional Chinese Handwriting Dataset